pritamzope/xlang/README.md

 xlang is an high level language compiler based on Linux platform that emits Netwide Assembler(NASM) x86 assembly.
-You can develop simple programs as well as low-level applications such as writing bootloaders and other OS components.
+You can develop simple programs as well as low-level applications such as writing OS components.

 # What Can It Do?